CMDT/TimeSeriesDataCapture/README.md

 ```

 ### Formats
-- run folder name must be the date and time delimited by a '-'.
+- run folder name must be the date and time delimited by a '-' format: yyyymmdd-hhmmss.
 - Temperature_Log must be a csv file dimilited by a space, with a minimum of two columns.
 Line 1 must be column names, line 2 must be column units
 - Remarks must be a txt file.
 Line 1 must be **Remark added after < seconds > seconds** where < seconds > is the remarks position.
 Line 2 must be the remark discription.